sumanra/JavaScript-and-DOM-Manipulation/README.md

 # Unit 14 | Assignment - JavaScript and DOM Manipulation
 * Created a Javascript to write code that will create a table dynamically based upon a dataset.
 We also need to allow our users to search through the table for specific pieces of information.
 There's a catch though...
 We only use pure JavaScript, HTML, and CSS on our web pages.
-They are the only coding languages which can be trusted.

 ## Your Task

 ### Level 1: Automatic Table and Date Search

-* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided (we recommend building your own custom page!).
+* Create a basic HTML web page or use the [index.html](StarterCode/index.html) file provided.

 * Using the UFO dataset provided in the form of an array of JavaScript objects, write code that appends a table to your web page and then adds new rows of data for each UFO sighting.